strongloop/loopback/test/README.md

 <a name="model-modeldestroycallback"></a>
 ## model.destroy([callback])
-Remove a model from the attached data source..
+Remove a model from the attached data source.

 ```js
 User.create({first: 'joe', last: 'bob'}, function (err, user) {